d0k3/eshop-analysis/README.md

 You may also limit the scope of analysed regions via `-r [REGION]` or `--region=[REGION]`, whereas `[REGION]` is `english`, `main` or the two letter country code of a specific region.
 Resulting CSV files will be written to the `results` subdirectory, intermediate dumps will be written to the `dumped` subdirectory.

 # Credits
-I actually learnt Python writing this script, and doing so wouldn't have been possible with @ihaveamac's help. @ihaveamac also started this by providing the eShop parser function.
+I actually learnt Python writing this script, and doing so wouldn't have been possible without @ihaveamac's help. @ihaveamac also started this by providing the eShop parser function.
 Thanks a gigaton!